Working With Data

 Let's take an example of Singapore housing prices.
 We can get some of these data from Data.gov.sg.
 We have downloaded the CSV file so that you can access it simply from the following dropbox link.
 We can use the url to the raw file to open the CSV in our Python code.

-We can also treat this data frame as a kind of matrix to find its shape using df.shape.
+We can also treat this data frame as a kind of matrix to find its shape using df.shape

-As we can see, the data contains 95858 rows and 11 columns.
-One of the column names is called resale_price.
+.
 Since our aim is to predict the house price, this column is usually called the target.
 The rest of the columns is called the features.
 This means that we have about 10 feature columns.

 The idea supervised machine learning is that using the given data such as shown above, the computer would like to predict what is the target give a new set of features.
 The computer does this by learning the existing labelled data.
 The label in this case is the resale price from the historical sales data.